johngriebel/APDIncidentReports/README.md

 ### Features
 All of these are to be documented as they are completed
-- [ ] Authentication
+- [x] Authentication
-    - Sign up or invite?
-    - Use a third party authentication service such as Auth0?
+    - Basic Authentication is done.
+No password reset or any thing like that
 - [x] Define Database Schema
 - [x] Create reports
     - [x] Define a ModelForm for relevant models